VR-Scott/darkly/00_select_options_tampering_survey/Resources/select_options_tampering_survey.md

     -Receive the flag
 # Flag:
     03A944B434D5BAFF05F46C4BEDE5792551A2595574BCAFC9A6E25F67C382CCAA

+# Possible abuses:
+User can add their own options or alter your options potentially getting items for free or rating something higher/lower than the correct limit.

 # Fix:
     Store options server side/on backend.All user input should be sanitised and validated (backend).